 - Image processing is consistent for all images, which means no tone mapping can be applied.

-Limitations: When several images are combined, the effects of veiling glare on dynamic range,
+Limitations: When several images are combined, the effects of veiling glare on camera

-which can be very significant, are not fully accounted for.
+dynamic range, which can be very significant for HDR images, are not properly accounted for.

 - Capture several images of a test chart, with each image differing in exposure by at least 2 f-stops (EV).
 For reflective charts, the total range from the most to least exposed image should be at least 6 f-stops for good results (7 or 8 doesn’t hurt).
 The least exposed images will appear nearly black, but they should contain some detail.
 The lightest patch in the most exposed image should be saturated (R, G, and B = 255 in 24-bit color images or 65535 in 48-bit color images.
 Be sure the light is glare-free.
 The Imatest Test Lab page has several lighting recommendations.